LauchieHarvey/TruiiFileFolderExplorer/README.md

 I'm quite familiar with docker and docker-compose, but it's the first time I've created a docker-compose.yml file from scratch by myself.
 It is a good learning experience.
 I'm also seizing the opportunity to experiment with [Bun](https://bun.sh).

+... time elapses ...

+I am starting to plan and implement the database.
+I was mentally preparing for a more difficult schema but after reading the specification more carefully it seems relatively straightforward.
+I believe it can be done with just two simple tables.
+One for folders and one for files.
+I'm contemplating normalising this schema to include the concept of a heirarchical node.
+At the moment I believe that would add more complexity than necessary without much benefit.
+I would expect that a file storage cloud service like AWS's S3 buckets would be better suited to file storage than PostgreSQL.
+If I were building this for commercial purposes I'd read more about that option before diving into Postgres file storage.

+Inside the docker-compose.yml file I've added adminer so that I can graphically inspect the datbase to ensure I'm setting it up properly.
+This will also help me with debugging and manual testing.

 ## Database Schema

+Folders: *id*, name, parentId
+Files: *id*, name, parentId, fileData

 ## User Guide